Code-Institute-Submissions/hanselsbakery/README.md

 		- **Components**

 			- In addition to the modals, later in the project I have realised that by using bootstrap framework HTML code can quickly build up and get long and at times difficult to debug and read.
 So I took the decision to split my code in components at least to some parts where code were being repeated.
-As I have background in coding I was able to implement - All modals were
+As I have background in coding I was able to implement - All modals werethis which made things easier to read.
+			- In the components folder you will find 3 sub-folders Header, Footer and Modals.
+H

 - **CSS**